Revolutionary-Games/Thrive/doc/style_guide.md

 - You should follow general GUI standards in designing UI.
 Use widgets that are meant for whatever kind of interaction you are designing.

-- When adding window dialogs to the game, consider using the `CustomDialog` type rather than the built-in `WindowDialog` to ensure consistency across the GUI.
+- We have rewritten several controls to workaround Godot bugs or limits, and add custom features.
+All these rewritten controls are placed in "res://src/gui_common/".
+Currently there are `CustomCheckBox`, `CustomDialog`,  `CustomConfirmationDialog`, `ErrorDialog`, `TutorialDialog`, `CustomDropDown`, `CustomRichTextLabel`, and `TweakedColourPicker`.
+When adding control types listed above, consider using the custom types rather than the built-in types to ensure consistency across the GUI.
 This is because the custom implementation offer a much more customized styling and additional functionality.

+- When you are instancing a custom Control in code, use `(T)GD.load<PackedScene>("res://src/gui_common/T.tscn").Instance()` if the custom control has a .tscn scene; use `new T` if it doesn't.

 - Question popups should have a short title ending in a question mark (`?`).
 The content of the popup should give more details and also